chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ```
 -> *16*

-It's quite difficult to try to debug this in your head by following the evolution of returned pairs and promises within at each step.
+It's quite difficult to try to debug this in your head by following the evolution of returned pairs and promises at each step.
 But let's try to simplify things and give a general overview.

 So, we define that `two-powers` is a stream made of 1 and a promise to double the `two-powers`.